Skip to content

 Published on May 5, 2022

-81% of employees will seek out workplaces that support mental health when exploring future roles.
+• The American Psychological Association reports that 81% of employees will prioritize workplaces that support mental health when considering future roles.

 What is burnout?
 Definition & symptoms